- Free delivery over £40

 Cetirizine side effects

-In the same way as other medication, Cetirizine may cause some people to experience side effects.
+In the same way as other medications, Cetirizine may cause some people to experience side effects.
 These side effects are usually mild but if you are concerned or they do not improve speak to a doctor for advice.

 The most frequently reported side effects are: